-- Manage which dotmailer email accounts that have permission to send emails
+- Manage which dotmailer email accounts are connected and have permission to send emails.

-- Customise the intervals at which automatic synchronisations are done between dotmailer and Microsoft Dynamics CRM
+- Customise the intervals at which automatic synchronisations are carried out between dotmailer and Microsoft Dynamics CRM.

 These administrative tasks can be done only by an email campaign manager.

 Please note: Data labels in Dynamics are called Contact data fields in dotmailer.